alleyinteractive/elasticsearch-extensions/CONTRIBUTING.md

 - Enable the checkbox to
   [allow maintainer edits](https://docs.github.com/en/github/collaborating-with-issues-and-pull-requests/allowing-changes-to-a-pull-request-branch-created-from-a-fork)
   so the branch can be updated for a merge.
 Once you submit your PR, an Alley team member will review your proposal.
-We may ask questions or request for additional information.
+We may ask questions or request additional information.
 - We may ask for changes to be made before a PR can be merged, either using [suggested changes](https://docs.github.com/en/github/collaborating-with-issues-and-pull-requests/incorporating-feedback-in-your-pull-request)